 Servi-car Gas/Oil Tanks

 Although less authentic than originals, replica Servi-Car gas/oil tanks are much more affordable and readily available.
-The tanks pictured here are a replacement for 1947-1973 models, but will bolt up to any 1937-1973 Harley-Davidson Servi-Car (or Solo) frame.
+The tanks pictured here are a replacement for 1947-1973 models, and will bolt up to any 1937-1973 Harley-Davidson Servi-Car (or Solo) frame.

 These tanks have the pear-shaped cutout for the two-light or three-light dash plate.
 The gas tank accepts the 1947-73 style left-side shift gate (3rd gear forward).
 Gas tank capacity is the same as original at 3.5 gallons.